Huge hype surrounds 5G. But like all major trends, it can prove beneficial to take a step back and consider: what is the real benefit of 5G?

 Step two will in turn offer more opportunities to take advantage of the 5G network.

-“Some countries have already reached phase 2, which means that 5G technology is in place and you can start to take advantage of 5G.
+“Some countries have already reached phase 2, which means that 5G technology is in place and you can start to take advantage of the 5th generation mobile network.
 Better coverage in previously inaccessible places and the possibility of making battery-powered connected devices very energy-efficient give many applications better conditions.
 Monitoring water supply can be improved and made more efficient using 5G and remote sensors.
 We can already do this today, but with 5G it will become possible to monitor water flow in remote or inaccessible places, such as deep underground.
 5G thus enables an extension, development and streamlining of what we are already doing today.”

 Finally, we will reach the third phase, which will be the final destination for the rollout of 5G, and this is also where the full potential is reached.

-“In the final phase, the 5G network will be available everywhere, the new technology will be rolled out, and the ecosystem around the network will also be equipped and adapted.
+“In the final phase, the 5th generation network will be available everywhere, the new technology will be rolled out, and the ecosystem around the network will also be equipped and adapted.
 In this phase, the business models of the future are developed and the total visions for the autonomous world are built through the availability of data,” Martin concludes.

 “5G is designed to work with 4G.
 When 5G is rolled out and we have reached phases two and three, it will unlock great opportunities for IoT applications.
 But with that said, IoT development should not be paused while waiting for 5G.